A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Introduction

 \section{Introduction}

-Automatic software repair aims to provide a fix to bugs in an automated way.
-Test-suite based repair, notably introduced by GenProg \cite{genprog}, is a widely studied family in program repair.
-In test-suite based repair, test suites are used as an executable specification of the program, with at least one failing test that reveals the bug.
-Test-suite based repair can be further divided into generate-and-validate techniques and synthesis-based techniques based on the employed patch generation strategy.
-Generate-and-validate techniques, such as GenProg, Astor, CapGen, first generate as many patches as possible and then use the test suite to validate if the patch makes all tests pass.
-On the other hand, synthesis-based techniques such as AutoFix, SemFix, and Nopol first extract constraints based on test suite execution and then synthesize a patch\cite{martinbibli}\cite{TSE-repair-survey}.
+Automatic program repair aims to provide fixes to software bugs in an automated way.
+Test suite based repair, notably introduced by GenProg \cite{genprog}, is a widely studied family of techniques in program repair.
+In test suite based repair, test suites are used as an executable specification of the program, with at least one failing test that reveals the bug.
+Test suite based repair can be further divided into generate-and-validate techniques and synthesis-based techniques.
+Generate-and-validate techniques, such as GenProg \cite{genprog}, Astor \cite{Astor2019Journal}, CapGen \cite{capgen-ICSE18}, first generate as many patches as possible and then use the test suite to validate if the patch makes all tests pass.
+On the other hand, synthesis-based techniques such as AutoFix \cite{autofix}, SemFix \cite{semfix}, and Nopol \cite{Nopol} first extract constraints based on test suite execution and then synthesize a patch \cite{martinbibli,TSE-repair-survey}.

 Recent automatic program repair papers tend to repeatedly use the same benchmarks.
-In program repair for C code, the ManyBugs benchmarks or its derivative is dominant \cite{manybugs}.
-In the context of program repair for Java, Defects4J is used in almost all evaluations of recent program repair approaches.
-For technical research papers in ICSE'18, the majority of program repair papers on Java used Defects4J \cite{sketchfix,capgenicse18,patch-correctness-icse18}.
-However, repeatedly using the same benchmarks pose a threat to the external validity of our research findings.
+In program repair for C code, the ManyBugs \cite{manybugs} benchmark or its derivative is dominant.
+In the context of program repair for Java, Defects4J \cite{defects4jbenchmark} is used in almost all evaluations of recent program repair approaches, including recently \cite{sketchfix,capgen-ICSE18,patch-correctness-icse18}.
+However, repeatedly using the same benchmarks poses a threat to the external validity of the community's knowledge.
 The main threat is that the improvement that we now observe in the literature may only be valid for the benchmark under consideration but would not hold for other benchmarks.
-Even worse, those claimed improvements, if they only hold on the benchmark, may be decorrelated from for real usages by practitioners.
+Even worse, those claimed improvements, if they only hold on the benchmark, maybe decorrelated from for real usages by practitioners.
 Fortunately, the importance of external validity is acknowledged by many researchers.

 \emph{Problem: Research on program repair tends to repeatedly use the same benchmarks.
-This is a threat to the external validity for the results of our research community.}
+This is a threat to the external validity of the results of our research community.}